Homa (ritual): Buddhism

 Shingon Buddhist priests practice homa ritual, which sometimes includes beating drums and blowing horagai (lower, conch).

 The homa (護摩, goma) ritual of consecrated fire is found in some Buddhist traditions of Tibet, China, and Japan.
 Its roots are the Vedic ritual, it evokes Buddhist deities, and is performed by qualified Buddhist priests.
 In Chinese translations of Buddhist texts such as Kutadanta Sutta, Dighanikaya, and Suttanipata, dated to be from the 6th to 8th century, the Vedic homa practice is attributed to Buddha's endorsement along with the claim that Buddha was the original teacher of the Vedas in his previous lives.

 In some Buddhist homa traditions, such as in Japan, the central deity invoked in this ritual is usually Acalanātha (Fudō Myōō, 不動明王, lit.
 "Immovable Wisdom King").
-Acalanātha is another name for the god Rudra in the Vedic tradition, for Vajrapani or Chakdor in Tibetan traditions, and of Sotshirvani in Siberia.
-The Acala Homa ritual procedure follows the same Vedic protocols found in Hinduism, with offerings into the fire by priests who recite mantras being the main part of the ritual and the devotees clap hands as different rounds of hymns have been recited.
-Other versions of the Vedic homa (goma) rituals are found in the Tendai and Shingon Buddhist traditions as well as in Shugendō and Buddhist-Shinto syncretism in Japan.
+Acalanātha is another name for Vajrapani or Chakdor in Tibetan traditions, and of Sotshirvani in Siberia.
+The Acala Homa ritual procedure follows similar Vedic protocols found in Hinduism, with offerings into the fire by priests who recite mantras being the main part of the ritual and the devotees clap hands as different rounds of hymns have been recited.
+Other versions of the homa (goma) rituals are found in Japanese Buddhist traditions, namely Tendai and Shingon, as well as in Shugendō and Buddhist-Shinto syncretism in Japan.
+In China, the homa ritual was widely performed by the Zhenyan tradition of Chinese Buddhism, and many historical records document its performance especially during the Tang (618-907) and Song dynasties (960-1279).

 In most Shingon temples, this ritual is performed daily in the morning or the afternoon, and is a requirement for all acharyas to learn this ritual upon entering the priesthood.
 The original medieval era texts of the goma rituals are in Siddham Sanskrit seed words and Chinese, with added Japanese katakana to assist the priests in proper pronunciation.
 Larger scale ceremonies often include multiple priests, chanting, the beating of Taiko drums and blowing of conch shell (horagai) around the mandala with fire as the ceremonial focus.
+The ritual is also performed in modern Zhenyan temples in China, Taiwan and other Chinese communities after the revival of esoteric lineages via the re-importation of Shingon practices and teachings in contemporary times.
 Homa rituals (sbyin sreg) widely feature in Tibetan Buddhism and Bön and are linked to a variety of Mahayana Buddhas and tantric deities.